shaunmitchellve/gmp-examples/go/bq-routes-remoteFunction/README.md

 The metadata response utilizes the userDefinedContext parameter in the POST call to return a single value, either distance or duration. "userDefinedContext": {"mode": "distance"}

+# Disclaimer

+In accordance with the [Google Maps Platform Terms of Service](https://cloud.google.com/maps-platform/terms/maps-service-terms?hl=en) you can **NOT** save the returned data of this remote function into any table.
+You can only view this data.

 **Contributors**

 - [jbranigan](https://github.com/jbranigan)